abh1hi/app-backend-69011/blueprint.md

 *   **Home Page:**
     *   **99acres Inspired Design:** A clean, modern layout inspired by the popular real estate portal 99acres.com, adapted to our existing UI kit.
     *   **Hero Section:** A prominent hero section with a background image and a new tabbed search interface.
+    *   **Dynamic Hero Section Slideshow:** The hero section now features a beautiful, automatic slideshow of property images that fade in and out.
     *   **Tabbed Search:** A detailed search bar allowing users to switch between "Buy" and "Rent" and search by city and budget.
-    *   **Quick Actions:** A set of quick action buttons for easy access to key features, redesigned to match the new layout.
+    *   **Quick Actions:** A set of quick action buttons for easy access to key features, redesigned to a new layout.
     *   **Featured Properties:** A grid of featured properties fetched from Cloud Firestore.
     *   **Mobile-First Design:** The home page is optimized for a native-like experience on mobile devices, with a compact layout, responsive components, and polished styles.
 *   **Search Results Page:**